 A disadvantage of the FSA, when compared to the HSA, is that the funds contributed to the account must be used by the end of the plan year or the money is lost.
 Some plans have since started to allow for $500 to roll over from one year to the next, but many do not have that feature.
 Either way, it is crucial only to contribute an amount you can reasonably expect to use during the year.

 Another common benefit an employer may provide is group life insurance.
 Often, the employer will provide eligible employees a small amount of coverage for free, while also allowing employees to purchase supplemental group life insurance.
 This additional coverage is usually offered in multiples of salary.
 For example, an employer may offer $50,000 in free coverage while allowing employees to purchase supplemental coverage up to 4 times their salary.

 Open enrollment is a great time to review your family’s current life insurance coverage.
-If you determine your current coverage does not meet your current needs, purchasing the supplemental group insurance through your employer could be a great option.
+If you determine your current coverage does not meet your current needs, purchasing supplemental group insurance through your employer could be a great option.
 Not only is group life coverage usually cheaper than what you would find in an individual policy, but it also does not require a medical exam, making the application process much easier.

 It is important to note that you should not rely on life insurance coverage provided through your employer as your only form of insurance.
-If you were to leave your employer, you may be able to convert the group policy into an individual policy to keep your coverage, but this would result in a significant increase to the cost.
+If you were to leave your employer, you may be able to convert the group policy into an individual policy to keep your coverage, but this would result in a significant increase in the cost.
 Therefore, it is best to use a combination of both individual policies and any group policies offered by your employer.